-Arizona milkweed is an attractive, native perennial that’s an important host plant for queen and monarch butterflies.
-Here’s everything you need to know about planting and taking care of this butterfly magnet.
+Arizona milkweed is an attractive, native perennial with pine-like leaves that’s an important host plant for queen and monarch butterflies.
+Here’s everything you need to know about planting and taking care of this Arizona native, including a few important warnings.

 This Arizona native is not found in the desert but rather in riparian woodlands, mountains, and canyons.
-Consequently, it needs more shade and water than most cultivated native plants.
+Consequently, it needs more shade and water than many cultivated native plants.

-I’ve always found it to be evergreen when grown in Tucson gardens, but it can lose its leaves when grown at higher elevations.
+I’ve always found it to be evergreen in Tucson, but it can lose its leaves when grown at higher elevations.

 While Arizona milkweed is undoubtedly an attractive plant, it’s mainly grown for being butterfly-friendly.

-Milkweed leaves are a crucial food source for the larval stage of the queen and monarch butterflies, while the flower nectar is an important food source for butterflies and many other insect pollinators including bees, wasps, and moths.
+Milkweed leaves are a crucial food source for the larval stage of the queen and monarch butterflies.
+Milkweed flower nectar is an important food source for butterflies and many other insect pollinators including bees, wasps, and moths.
+Incredibly, native Arizona milkweed populations in the Huachuca Mountains have been visited by over 500 pollinator species.

 Why I Like This Plant